Mathieu-Desrochers/Learning-AWS/cloud-practitioner.md

 Security groups can allow other security groups, instead of IP
 21 FTP, 22 SSH SFTP, 80 HTTP, 443 HTTPS, 3389 RDP
 On demand, Pay per second, Short workload
-Reserved instances 72%, Commit to attributes (type, region, tenancy, os)
+Reserved instances 72%, 1 or 3 years, Commit to attributes (type, region, tenancy, os)
-1 or 3 years, Upfront no, partial or all, Scope on region or AZ
-Convertible allows attribute change
+Convertible allows attributes change
-Saving plans 72%, Commit to amount per hour, Above is on demand
+Saving plans 72%, 1 or 3 years, Commit to amount per hour, Above is on demand
-1 or 3 years, Locked to instance type (m5) and region
-Can switch instance size, OS and tenancy
-Spot instances 90%, lose of max price below spot
+Spot instances 90%, lose if max price below spot
+Dedicated Host, Access to physical server, Compliance or server bound licences, Most expensive
+Dedicated Instances, Instances on hardware not shared with other accounts